nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 cable, peer and path fields on both Interfaces it connects and builds Nautobot's cable paths, and all of that happens through signals a batched write does not fire.
 A Cable written in bulk would appear in the Cables list while showing no connection on either interface.

+Route Targets are always written one at a time as well, for the opposite reason: a network has a handful of them, and the rows tying a VRF to its targets need the targets to exist already.
+The VRFs themselves are written in batches.

 Deletions are unaffected. **Safe Delete Mode** governs those, and it is independent of this setting.